jamus/orbitq-api-docs/README.md

 > Backend API service powering the [OrbitQ](https://orbitq.app) rocket launch tracker.

 OrbitQ is an iOS app that lets users track upcoming rocket launches and receive push notifications when a launch's status or schedule changes — including real-time countdown alerts at 24 hours, 1 hour, and 5 minutes to launch.
-This repo is the backend service that powers it.
+This README describes the backend service that powers it.

 ---